JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_Input_10X.md

 - `jitter_size`: (Optional, default: '5') Specify the range of random shift to avoid replicate synthetic reads.
 Default value is 5 bp.
 - `read_len`: (Optional, default: '50') Specify the length of synthetic reads.
 Default value is 50 bp.
 - `random_noise_mode`: (Optional, default: 'False') Specify whether to use a uniform distribution of reads.
-- `GrayAreaModeling`: (Optional, default: 'False') Specify whether to generate synthetic reads for Gray Areas when generaing reads for non-peaks.
-Do not specify 'True' when generating reads for peaks.

 This function will output two bed files *`read_bedfile_prename`.read1.bed* and *`read_bedfile_prename`.read2.bed* storing the coordinates information of synthetic reads and its cell barcode file `OUTPUT_cells_barcode_file` in directory `outdirectory`.